tailhook/vagga/docs/config.rst

     The mapping, that constitutes environment variables set in container.
 This overrides ``environ-file`` on value by value basis.

-``banner``
-    The message that is printed before running process(es).
-Useful for documenting command behavior.

-``banner-delay``
-    The seconds to sleep before printing banner.
-For example if commands run a web service, banner may provide a URL for accessing the service.
-The delay is used so that banner is printed after service startup messages not before.
-Note that currently vagga sleeps this amount of seconds even if service is failed immediately.

-``epilog``
-    The message printed after command is run.
-It's printed only if command returned zero exit status.
-Useful to print further instructions, e.g. to display names of build artifacts produced by command.

 ``uids``
     List of ranges of user ids that need to be mapped when container runs.
     User must have some ranges in ``/etc/subuid`` to run this contiainer,